OpenFUSIONToolkit/OpenFUSIONToolkit/src/docs/doc_doxygen.md

 [TOC]

-The OpenFUSIONToolkit uses [Doxygen](http://www.stack.nl/~dimitri/doxygen/) to create structured and navigable documentation from the source code and structured comments.
+The Open FUSION Toolkit uses [Doxygen](http://www.stack.nl/~dimitri/doxygen/) to create structured and navigable documentation from the source code and structured comments.
 When adding new components or modifying exisiting elements the associated documentation should be updated to allow easy reference.
 For information on Doxygen specific commands which can